 Sadly, 1 death has been officially linked to COVID-19, in early December 2020.
 No death has been recorded in 2021, as of April 9, 2021.

-Here are some data for the week of March 29 to April 4, 2021:
+Here are some data from the local Préfecture for the week of April 19 to April 25, 2021: